ExciteSMS/excitesms/README.md

 ## Troubleshooting

-If you encounter issues while using the **ExciteSM** package, consider the following:
+If you encounter issues while using the **ExciteSMs** package, consider the following:

 - Ensure you have a valid ExciteSMS API key.
 - Check that the recipient's phone number and sender ID are correctly formatted.